flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 At first glance, this stage is pretty much in line with Xenos/Crayola except that some blocks have been expanded (increased cache) while others have contracted (reduced number of ALU units and the Memory Export path is shorter).
 None of this necessarily means a performance decrease, however, as let's not forget GX2 is ~7 years ahead of Xenos.

 To start with, let's take a look at the ALUs.
 Xenos resorted to three shader pipes (blocks of 16 ALUs) to execute the vertex shaders.
 GX2 only bundles two blocks of 16 ALUs, but each block is now wrapped around a larger circuitry named **SIMD processor**, which I assume denotes the addition of larger circuitry (dedicated **8 KB of L1 cache**, plus the extra interfaces and control units) to sustain more concurrent traffic.
+Furthermore, each ALU is made of four 'sub-ALUs', allowing the former to compute **vectors made of four scalars** at once.
+ATI/AMD calls these sub-ALUs **stream processors** and it's a common marketing term.

 Now, instead of the Sequencer dispatching the calculations right away as they come, they are first combined into a larger batch of **64 vertices** along with some meta-data to control the operation `r cite("graphics-r7xxacceleration")`, this is called a **Wavefront**.
 The batch is then sent to the two SIMDs and, considering the fact there're only 32 ALUs in GX2, they take **four cycles** to be computed.

 I assume this new design is what enables manufacturers to devise different ranges of graphics cards, with the most expensive including more SIMD units (thus taking fewer clock cycles to complete).
 As game consoles are not particularly famous for embedding high-end hardware (instead, they compensate by being more efficient), four clock cycles are what it takes in the Wii U to process a Wavefront.